 Notes: (a) the run parameters in parentheses correspond to the default settings in the “create Bayesian model” protocol in Pipeline Pilot 9.1 (BIOVIA). (b) The “stability hit rate” is equivalent to the “positive predicted value” and is calculated by dividing the number of true positives by the sum of the number of true positives plus the number of false positives. (c) “Unstable true negatives filtered” corresponds to the number of correctly predicted unstable compounds (there were a total of 437 unstable compounds in the “pruned” percent compound left validation set, see Figure S1).
-In general, each particular type of Bayesian model displayed slightly more accuracy against the “pruned” percent compound left validation set than it produced against the more challenging “full” percent compound left validation set (see Table S3).
+In general, each particular type of Bayesian model displayed slightly more accuracy against the “pruned” percent compound left validation set than it produced against the more challenging “full” percent compound left validation set (see Table S-VII).